tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 ## Email Submission

+Email often contains information that needs protection from passive monitoring or active modification.
+While some standards exist for protecting integrity and for encrypting content of messages themselves (see {{?RFC8551}}), transport encryption is also frequently used.
 TLS support for Email Submission/Access is described in {{Section 3.3 of ?RFC8314}}.
 The Mail User Agent (MUA) and a Mail Submission Server or Mail Access Server MUST support the Quantum-Ready usage profile discussed in {#confident}.

 # Security Considerations